initpy/go-book/functions.rst

 electronic circuits or chips.
 You need to amplify a signal?
 Take an amplifier chipset.
 Need to filter, use a filter chipset and so on...

-Your job as a software developper will be much more easier, and fun once you start to think of a complex project as a set of modules for witch the input are the output of another module.
+Your job as a software developer will be much easier, and fun once you start to think of a complex project as a set of modules for which the inputs are the output of another module.
 The complexity will be reduced, and the debugging will be easier too.